Investigating the Dark Energy Constraint from Strongly Lensed AGN at LSST-Scale: Background

 The relationships established in Equations \ref{eqn:time_delay} and \ref{eqn:kinematics} are additionally sensitive to degeneracies.
 The two effects are mass-sheet degeneracy \citep{falco_1985} and mass-anisotropy degeneracy \citep{binney_1982}.

 Mass-sheet degeneracy explains that if one were to add a constant and infinite sheet of mass to the convergence profile of a lens, while simultaneously scaling the convergence profile, the angular model of the lens deflection would not change, but the measured time-delay and velocity dispersion would \citep{schneider_sluse_2013}.
-In this work, we consider both an internal mass sheet, $\rm \lambda_{int}$, and an external mass sheet, manifesting as an external convergence $\kappa_{\text{ext}}$.
-External convergence can be measured through additional line-of-sight (LOS) observables (i.e. galaxy number counts) \citep{ext_conv_galaxy_counts}.
-The internal mass sheet, $\rm \lambda_{int}$, is only constrained by combining both the time-delay and kinematic observables.
+In this work, we consider both an internal mass sheet, $\lambda_{\text{int}}$, and an external mass sheet, described as an external convergence, $\kappa_{\text{ext}}$.
+External convergence can be constrained through additional line-of-sight (LOS) observables, such as galaxy number counts \citep[see e.g.][]{ext_conv_galaxy_counts}.
+We note that a more complex treatment of the foreground LOS environment, and the potential bias it may induce on TDC measurements \citep{johnson_LOS}, will be investigated in future work.
+The internal mass sheet, $\lambda_{\text{int}}$, is only constrained by combining both the time-delay and kinematic observables.

 Mass-anisotropy degeneracy introduces the effect of anisotropic stellar orbits.
 Anisotropic orbits change the predicted Jeans model $\mathcal{J}(\xi_{\text{lens}})$ $\rightarrow$ $\mathcal{J}(\xi_{\text{lens}},\rm \beta_{ani} )$, used in Equation \ref{eqn:kinematics}.
 Each lensing galaxy is characterized by an anisotropy parameter, $\beta_{\text{ani}} = 1 - \sigma_t^2 / \sigma_r^2$, which describes the ratio between tangential and radial velocity dispersions ($\sigma_t^2$ and $\sigma_r^2$).
 We assume a constant anisotropy profile, matching the assumption made in \citetalias{TDCOSMO_2025}.
 This parameter is only constrained through multiple measurements of the velocity dispersion at different radii, so it is crucial that some lenses have spatially-resolved kinematic measurements \citep{SAURON_X}.